Windows XP feels like home

 I know what you'll say: oh, Windows XP is sooo outdated and it's sooo very dangerous to go online with it.
 But when people say that, they're thinking of viruses and ransomware and not things that actually matter such as corporate and governmental spying.
 It's non-trivial to avoid invasions of privacy even on modern systems (hell, you can be tracked online with only CSS), but at least viruses won't just magically infect your computer as soon as you go online.
 For example, the very infamous (and cool) Wannacry ransomware only attacked people with public facing SMB ports, and most people don't have public facing ports of any kind.
 So the truth is that with proper ad and script blocking and common sense you'll be fine, as usual.
 Your data will be fine.
 So stop being a coward, you have never cared about security in the first place anyway (but it's never too late to start).

 Extensions such as uBlock Origin and uMatrix are essential for bloat-free browsing and avoiding as much tracking as possible.
 Current Pale Moon extensions won't install on New Moon without editing, so I downloaded (and copied from a Pale Moon install on my main computer) all the extensions I wanted and modified their install.rdf files to change their minimum requirements to match my version of New Moon.
 With this method I managed to install the latest versions of uBlock Origin Legacy, eMatrix, Greasemonkey, URL Rewriter, Decentraleyes, Suspender, Image Search Options, RecordRewind, and Reader View.
 They all work fine.
-New Moon also supports the Classic Addon Archive, though it is of no interest to me at the moment.
+New Moon also supports the Classic Addon Archive.

-As for RSS, I tried a few RSS feed reader programs for XP, but none worked very well.
+Speaking of RSS, I tried a few dedicated RSS feed readers for XP, but none worked very well.
 I installed Bamboo Feed Reader on New Moon instead.
-Thunderbird can also be used for that.
+Thunderbird can read RSS feeds.

-Because we all have friends on Discord that sadly keep us on the platform, I installed Pidgin 2.14.1 and purple-discord and set my notification sounds to MSN Messenger's, for the true 2000s experience. purple-discord does text chat only, but it's more than enough for communication, unless you really need voice chat.
+I don't use Discord any more, but if you do then your best bet is Discord Messenger.
+Otherwise you can try Pidgin 2.14.1 and purple-discord. purple-discord does text chat only, but it's more than enough for communication, unless you really need voice chat.
 With the appropriate plugins, Pidgin can be used for every chat service you can imagine.
 I think the web version of Discord will load in New Moon 28, but I haven't tried it.

 Torrenting is easy because I can use the best client, qBittorrent.
 4.1.9.1 is its last release supporting XP. uTorrent 2.2.1, the last good release of uTorrent, will also work if you're feeling nostalgic.